fireteam99/cral-cli/README.md

 ## Acknowledgments

-- Shoutout to [Terminalize](https://github.com/faressoft/terminalizer) for the dope command line screenshots
+- Shout-out to [Terminalize](https://github.com/faressoft/terminalizer) for the dope command line screenshots